 - part of a group and none of the companies linked to you have made a claim before

 - entered into a Disclosable Tax Avoidance Scheme (DOTAS)

-- is a corporate serious defaulter
+- a corporate serious defaulter

-Information needed to apply
+Information you need to apply

 To apply for Advance Assurance you’ll need: